Epic Strategies for Building Self-Esteem in Tweens

 Encourage Self-Esteem Building Support Through networking

 While parental support is indispensable, tweens also benefit greatly from having a diverse network of supportive relationships.
-Encouraging your tween to develop meaningful connections with adults outside the family, such as teachers, coaches, or mentors, can significantly boost their self-esteem.
+Encourage your tween to develop meaningful connections with adults outside the family.
+Adults such as teachers, coaches, or mentors can significantly boost their self-esteem.

 These additional sources of support offer different perspectives and can provide guidance and validation that complements what parents provide.
 It’s also beneficial for tweens to have positive peer relationships.

-These connections help them learn social skills, experience a sense of belonging, and gain confidence in their ability to interact with others.
+These connections help them learn social skills.
+They experience a sense of belonging.
+They gain confidence in their ability to interact with others.

 Let Them Fail Often

 One of the most challenging yet essential lessons for tweens is learning to cope with failure.
-As parents, it’s natural to want to shield your children from disappointment, but allowing them to experience setbacks is crucial for building resilience.
+As parents, it’s natural to want to shield your children from disappointment.
+However, allowing them to experience setbacks is crucial for building resilience.
 Failure is not just an inevitable part of life; it’s a valuable teacher.

 When tweens learn to face challenges and overcome obstacles, they develop a sense of competence and strength.
-Parents need to provide support and encouragement during these times, helping tweens understand that failure is a stepping stone to success, not a permanent state.
+Parents need to provide support and encouragement during these times.
+They should help tweens understand that failure is a stepping stone to success.
+It is not a permanent state.

-By embracing failure as a learning opportunity, tweens can grow in confidence and develop a resilient mindset that will benefit them throughout their life.
+By embracing failure as a learning opportunity, tweens can grow in confidence.
+They develop a resilient mindset that benefits them throughout their life.

 how to increase self-esteem